 - Email accounts

 Aside from speed and features, Hostinger has an excellent support team, which serves over 20 countries in their native language!
-Hostinger really packs a full punch with their affordable plans, especially for those that are just starting out.
+Hostinger really packs a quite a punch with their affordable plans, especially for those that are just starting out.

 - Maximum storage